geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 I would try to install Nemo and see if I can just use that for dataset.

 ##### **Chenyu** [[00:35:30](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2130)]
 Or at least I have a way to know my implementation is correct.
-So what happened is Google tried to submit their Llama 405B by the remover.
+So what happened is Google tried to submit their LLaMA 405B by the remover.
 And I think that the implementation is not a complete completion.
 And I think partly is because they didn't upload any of the implementation details for how do they get the sequence to become individual training examples.
 That was annoying for me.
 I don't have a reference and they also don't have a reference and I suspect that maybe they realized that's why they got different convergence.

 ##### **Geohot** [[00:36:06](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2166)]
 So we have to find it and we have to find it in the Nvidia code.